 How to Establish a Vendor Risk Management Program

 We recommend you apply the following 6 steps to establish a vendor risk management program:

 1. Develop a policy, program and procedures.

 This is first and foremost.
 A well-documented policy, program and desktop procedures are fundamental to the success of a vendor risk management program.
-As a rule of thumb, the policy will be a high-level guide detailing how risk management will be handled, the program will be comprehensive and set out the steps for senior management and the lines of business and the procedures will outline the day-to-day responsibilities in extensive detail.
+As a rule of thumb, the policy will be a high-level guide detailing how vendor risk management will be handled, the program will be comprehensive and set out the steps for senior management and the lines of business and the procedures will outline the day-to-day vendor risk management responsibilities in extensive detail.

 2. Have a well-defined vendor selection process.